-Animal-assisted therapy (AAT) involves using trained animals to help people cope with or recover from illnesses.
-Specific goals of treatment are set before therapy starts.
-Animals are selected for AAT based on their friendliness and companionship.
+Animal-assisted therapy (AAT) involves using trained animals to help people cope with or recover from different health conditions.

-AAT is used for anxiety.
-It is also used for pain, muscle strength, dementia, attention deficit-hyperactivity disorder (ADHD), and many other conditions, but there is no good scientific evidence to support these uses.
+People use AAT for anxiety.
+It is also used for pain, muscle strength, dementia, attention deficit-hyperactivity disorder (ADHD), and many other conditions, but there is no good scientific evidence to support most of these uses.

 Possibly Effective for …

 - Anxiety.
 A single session of animal-assisted therapy (AAT) reduces anxiety in adults and children.
 Dogs are the most common animal used in AAT for anxiety.
 It’s not clear if AAT helps reduce anxiety long-term.

 There is interest in using AAT for a number of other purposes, but there isn’t enough reliable information to say whether it might be helpful.

 Is there concern for the safety of its use?

 Some people might be allergic to certain animals used in AAT.
 There have also been reports of animals carrying diseases that have been transmitted to patients.
 Animals used for AAT should always be screened by a veterinarian.